 - EU Regulation 2024/1689 (the EU AI Act).
 Phased application: Article 5 prohibitions from 2 February 2025; GPAI model obligations from 2 August 2025 with Commission enforcement powers over GPAI providers from 2 August 2026; most remaining rules from 2 August 2026; Article 6(1) high-risk product classification rule from 2 August 2027.
 General-Purpose AI Code of Practice final version published by the AI Office on 10 July 2025 (transparency, copyright, safety and security chapters).
 Implementation timeline at artificialintelligenceact.eu/implementation-timeline and digital-strategy.ec.europa.eu.

 - Texas Responsible Artificial Intelligence Governance Act (TRAIGA), enacted 22 June 2025, effective 1 January 2026.
 Prohibits AI developed or deployed for certain unlawful purposes; requires government entities to disclose AI interactions.
-Analysis at nortonrosefulbright.com and lw.com (Latham & Watkins).
+Bill record at capitol.texas.gov.

 - California Transparency in Frontier Artificial Intelligence Act (SB 53), signed 29 September 2025, effective 1 January 2026.
 Requires large frontier developers (annual gross revenue above USD 500 million) to publish a frontier AI framework, file transparency reports, and report critical safety incidents to California regulators.
-Official text at leginfo.legislature.ca.gov; analysis at whitecase.com and nelsonmullins.com.
+Official text at leginfo.legislature.ca.gov.

 - Council of Europe Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law (CETS No. 225).
-Opened for signature 5 September 2024; Japan signed 11 February 2025; European Union ratified 15 May 2026.
-Entry into force on the first day of the month following a three-month period after five signatories, including at least three Council of Europe member states, ratify. coe.int/en/web/artificial-intelligence.
+Opened for signature 5 September 2024.
+Entry into force on the first day of the month following a three-month period after five signatories, including at least three Council of Europe member states, ratify.
+Individual signature and ratification dates previously cited here could not be read at the Council of Europe treaty office on 17 August 2026 and have been withdrawn.
+Check the treaty office signature list at coe.int directly.

 - ISO/IEC 42001:2023, AI management system standard, published December 2023; voluntary certification.
 NIST AI Risk Management Framework 1.0 (NIST AI 100-1), January 2023, and NIST AI 600-1 Generative AI Profile, July 2024. iso.org and nist.gov/artificial-intelligence.